The Motherboard

 It has become fairly common for personal computers designed for the lower end of the market to be equipped with motherboards that have a range of integrated peripheral components built-in, including graphics adapters, audio controllers and various communication interfaces.
 The down side is of course that these components cannot easily be upgraded without replacing the motherboard or purchasing additional controller cards.
 On the other hand, it does allow PC vendors to produce desktop computers with very small footprints.
 At the upper end of the market, components such as graphics cards and sound cards are still typically provided as separate components to allow these systems to be upgraded easily.

 Before we proceed, we should probably acknowledge that most of the computer hardware discussed in these pages is typically found in IBM compatible personal computers and laptops.
 This is simply down to market share - Apple Macintosh computers have always been popular with graphic designers and those working in the media industry, but for the rest of us, IBM-based computers tend to be the preferred option for various reasons, not least of which is that they are generally much more affordable.
-Nevertheless, those of you who would like a Macintosh computer but are on a tight budget might like to take a look at the article "How to Make a Hackintosh (2022) | Ultimate Guide".
+Nevertheless, those of you who would like a Macintosh computer but are on a tight budget might like to take a look at the article "The Ultimate Guide to Building a Hackintosh (2024)".

 Form factor